hankcs/AhoCorasickDoubleArrayTrie/README.md

         List<AhoCorasickDoubleArrayTrie<String>.Hit<String>> segmentList = act.parseText(text);
 ```

-Of course, there remains many usefull method to be discoverd, feel free to try:
+Of course, there remains many useful methods to be discovered, feel free to try:
 * Use a `Map<String, Object>` to assign a Object as value to a keyword.
 * Store the `AhoCorasickDoubleArrayTrie` to disk by calling `save` method.
 * Restore the `AhoCorasickDoubleArrayTrie` from disk by calling `load` method.

-In normal situations you probably do not need a huge segmentList, then please try this:
+In other situations you probably do not need a huge segmentList, then please try this:

 ```java
         act.parseText(text, new AhoCorasickDoubleArrayTrie.IHit<String>()